 You don’t need any fancy variety of mushrooms or an extensive list of ingredients to prepare delicious Italian mushrooms from the comfort of your own home!

-- Mushrooms: You can use any variety of fresh mushrooms you love!
+- Mushrooms: You can use any variety of fresh ‘shrooms you love for marination.
 (See below for a list of mushrooms you can marinate.)

 - Olive Oil: Use extra virgin olive oil for the richest flavor.

-- Vinegars: I use a combination of white wine and red wine vinegar.
-However, you can use sherry and apple cider vinegar as well!
+- Vinegars: I use a combination of white wine and red wine vinegar in this mushroom marinade.
+However, you can use sherry and apple cider vinegar as well.

 - Garlic: Fresh minced garlic adds a distinctive, punchy taste.